Géraldine Nakache

-Géraldine Nakache (born 16 February 1980) is a French actress, director and screenwriter of Algerian Jewish descent.
+Géraldine Nakache (born 16 February 1980) is a French actress, director and screenwriter.

 Life and career

 Nakache grew up in an Algerian Jewish family.
 She earned a DEUG diploma in cinema.
 She worked as assistant casting director in Groland on Canal + and as assistant director for Les Guignols de l'info and eventually executive producer on Comédie+.
 She has also appeared in a string of films and television series and directed Tout ce qui brille (2010) for which she won a number of awards and Nous York (2012).

 She was married to actor and comedian Manu Payet in 2009.
 They divorced in 2011.
-Olivier Nakache, her brother, is a film director best known for directing the film Intouchables.
+She is the sister of film director Olivier Nakache.